 Having a Facebook page for your business is an organic strategy to reach more audience.
 But, not everyone will see your regular posts and updates including those who may have liked your page.

 You’ll need to use Facebook campaigns if you want to appear on the newsfeed of a wider audience and to make sure all your warm audience sees your posts.

 When a customer is attracted to your product after seeing an ad on Facebook, they’ll most probably visit your store.
 This happens if your store is within their reach.

 Facebook has a feature that allows you to import the contact of your audience from your email list to your Facebook.
 This allows you to advertise to people who are more likely to buy from your business.

 The answer to how much do Facebook ads cost shouldn’t be prioritized.
 Instead, try to determine your ROI when advertising on Facebook.
 If you can accurately establish your ROI, you may as well slash down the cost of running Facebook campaigns while still getting the results you want.

-Don't forget to try our free facebook ads calculator tool.
+Don't forget to check our our Facebook Ads management pricing and services, or try our free facebook ads calculator tool.
 Simply answer four questions to calculate your Facebook ad cost to reach your goals.